twcook/S3M_Python/docs_source/source/config.rst

 In the **[SYSTEM]** section at the bottom, do not edit anything.

 In the **[S3MPython]** section:
+*These are all optional to edit.
+A resonable default will be used if you leave them set to default.*

     - be sure that the project path is correct
     - for the **dmlib** value enter an existing pathname if you do not want the system to use the default